zhoux85/STAligner/README.md

 ## Tutorials

-Three step-by-step tutorials are included in the `Tutorial` folder to show how to use STAligner.
+Three step-by-step tutorials are included in the `Tutorial` folder and https://staligner.readthedocs.io/en/latest/ to show how to use STAligner.

 - Tutorial 1: Integrating adjacent DLPFC slices (10x Visium)
 - Tutorial 2: Integrating slices across sequencing platforms (Slide-seqV2 and Stereo-seq)